JetBrains/intellij-sdk-docs/basics/action_system.md

 #### Setting the Override-Text Element for an Action

-> **Tip** Beginning in 2020.1, an alternate version of an action's menu text can be declared for use depending on where an action appears.
+> **TIP** Beginning in 2020.1, an alternate version of an action's menu text can be declared for use depending on where an action appears.

 By using the `<override-text>` element introduced in 2020.1 of the IntelliJ Platform, the menu text for an action can be different depending on context: menu location, toolbar, etc.